Scout Association of Ireland: Association

 Lough Dan in Roundwood, County Wicklow served as the associations national campsite.
 Located beside the lake of the same name, the site offered amenities including sailing, kayaking, archery, orienteering and mountaineering as well as maintaining an extensive bivvi site in the forests above the site.
 A national jamboree was hosted in Lough Dan in 1997.
 The site remains a part of Scouting Ireland's national campsite network alongside Larch Hill, Mount Melleray, Killaloe National Scout Water Activity Centre and Castle Saunderson.

 Chief Scouts

-Until 1949, Ireland was a kingdom, later an independent state within the British Empire and subsequently the British Commonwealth.
-As such the SAI shared a common Chief Scout with the other Scout associations of the nations under Commonwealth rule.
-Most notably, for the first thirty-three years of its existence, the associations Chief Scout was the father of Scouting, Robert Baden-Powell.
-As Ireland gained independence from the Commonwealth, the SAI became independent of the Scout Association in Britain and therefore maintained its own Chief Scouts.
+Until 1949 Ireland was a part of the British Commonwealth, as such the SAI shared a common Chief Scout with the other Scout associations of the nations in the Commonwealth.
+Most notably, for the first thirty-three years of its existence, the association's Chief Scout was the father of Scouting, Robert Baden-Powell.
+As Ireland left the Commonwealth, the SAI became independent of the Scout Association in Britain and therefore maintained its own Chief Scouts.
 The following people were the Chief Scouts of the SAI up until the creation of Scouting Ireland in 2004: